maitiSoutrik/100-days-of-cuda/day023/README.md

 3. **Elitism implementation**: Implementing elitism efficiently on the GPU was challenging due to the need to find the best chromosomes.
 A single-threaded approach was used for simplicity, but a parallel reduction could be used for larger populations.

-4. **Convergence behavior**: The GPU and CPU implementations showed similar convergence behavior, indicating that the parallelization did not affect the algorithm's effectiveness.
+4. **Convergence behavior**: In this run, the CPU implementation achieved better convergence (fitness of 0.002899) than the GPU implementation (fitness of 0.184507).
+This suggests that the parallelization strategy or random number generation on the GPU may have affected the algorithm's ability to find the optimal solution for this specific problem instance.

 5. **Memory management**: Careful memory management was necessary to avoid excessive memory transfers between host and device.